dmo575/java-dmo/RENDERER.md

 These planes are just going to be two numbers that define a Z value for now.
 Lets imagine that one of our planes' value is 5 and the other one is -10.
 Can you guess which one is the near plane and which one is the far plane?
 If you think about the direction of the camera (+Z) then it becomes easy to know: since the camera's direction is +Z, the lowest value is the near plane while the highest value is the far plane.

 All that is left to do is to make sure we only render those points that fall within the boundaries, which you should now be able to picture as a 3D box.
-Sure, this might not completely solve the X-ray problem, but it will surely mitigate it.
+Sure, this might not completely solve the X-ray problem, but it will mitigate it.
 At least the points being rendered are those that are within the field of view.
 We will leave this topic as-is for now.

-## Camera size & scale
+## Further separating the Camera from the Application canvas

+We have a size problem right now.
+Picture this: You decide to project some points on your app canvas whos dimensions are (300, 200) pixels.
+The point you get comes with the 3D world coords of (200, -150, 50).
+Now, since you know you have to invert the Ys and we are not using the Zs yet, you call in the paint operation at (200,150).
+That gives you a point that from your canvas's center point of view, it looks like its located on the fourth quadrant.
+Now, render the same point with a canvas of (1000, 1000).
+As you can see, the point is now located at the second quadrant.

+You can imagine this in our 3D world as if we are manually expanding and contracting our camera's size: We know the origin point of our camera is the 0,0,0 in the 3D world, and we know the width and height is defined in pixels in that world, we also know that we have decided that our camera's width and height will be that of the canvas.
+So incrementing the width just moves the X limit further away, same with the Y. This means that with how things are right now, the canvas has total control over the camera's size.

+We need our camera to have its own independent size that we can manuipulate.
+We also know that this camera lives in our 3D world, and our 3D world measurement units are pixels.
+We could try to solve this problem in one of two ways:

+- Assigning my own values to the camera's width and height.

+- PROBLEM: CANVAS CONTROLS CAMERA'S SIZE, MEANING HOW MUCH WE SEE OF THAT WORLD DEPENDS ON THE CANVAS
+    - WE WANT TO BE ABLE TO CONTROL THAT, THIS WOULD ALLOWS US TO ZOOM IN AND OUT
+- SOLUTION:
+    - ONE: WE COULD JUST SET OUR OWN PIXEL VALUES FOR THE CAMERA
+        - BUT then that means we would include the points into the paint phase but if the camera is bigger we would not be able to see them, only if its smaller
+        - We would have to then start thinking about what to do with the final image and any potential wasted space on the canvas, or cropping on the image.
+    - TWO: SET WORLD UNITS AND NORMALIZE
+- **FREE WILLIAM!
+(Allowing the camera to move free in the 3D WORLD)